Lawrie Sanchez: Wimbledon

 In 1995, he returned to Wimbledon and became the reserve team manager, winning the Football Combination in his first season in charge.
 After two years in charge of the reserves, he stepped up to be first team coach under Joe Kinnear.

 Wycombe Wanderers

 He became manager at Wycombe Wanderers in February 1999, and with only 18 games left he rescued the team from imminent relegation.
 In 2001, he guided the club (then in the Second Division) to its greatest moment, reaching the FA Cup semi-finals, where they played Liverpool; Wycombe lost 2–1, having held Liverpool to 0–0 for most of the match.
+During this campaign, Sanchez famously signed Roy Essandoh after the striker answered a plea from the club for an available striker due to a number of club players being unavailable.
+Roy's famous winner for Wycombe Wanderers against Leicester City at Filbert Street has since become a goal of FA Cup folklore.

 After finishing 12th in 2002 and 11th in 2003, the upward progress came to an end with the collapse of the OnDigital TV deal and the subsequent loss of both revenue and players.
 After a poor start to the 2003–04 season, Sanchez was sacked by the club on 30 September 2003.